-Chris helps public and private sector organisations to get the most out of technology and work better, with a particular focus on all things environmental and local.
+Chris helps public and private sector organisations to get the most out of their data to help them work better, with a particular focus on education and children's services.

-Chris loves the outdoors (particularly the Thames Basin Heaths SPA) and playing the sax.
+Chris loves exploring the outdoors with his family, and playing the sax.

 Chris has worked in business and technology strategy for almost 20 years.
 Ages ago he wrote AI planning systems in Prolog and mainly remembers small programmes that ran forever and returned "No".

 He enjoys skiing and sunshine, ideally at the same time.